EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Acknowledgements

 The material is based upon work supported by NASA under award number 80GSFC24M0006.
 O.G. is supported by the Flatiron Research Fellowship.
 B. O. is supported by the McWilliams Postdoctoral Fellowship in the McWilliams Center for Cosmology and Astrophysics at Carnegie Mellon University.
 M.E.R. is supported by the European Union (ERC, Starstruck, 101095973, PI Jonker).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 AA acknowledges the Yushan Young Fellow Program by the Ministry of Education, Taiwan (MOE-111-YSFMS-0008-001-P1) and National Science and Technology Council, Taiwan (NSTC grant 114-2112-M-008-021-MY3) for the financial support.
 M. B. is a recipient of a Student Grant from the Wübben Stiftung Wissenschaft.
 CJ acknowledges the National Natural Science Foundation of China through grant 12473016, and the support by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0550200).
 Funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
 WXL is supported by NSFC (12120101003 and 12373010), the National Key R\&D Program (2022YFA1602902 and 2023YFA1607804), and Strategic Priority Research Program of CAS (XDB0550100 and XDB0550000).
+X.W. is supported by the National Natural Science Foundation of China (NSFC) under grants 12288102 and 12033003.
 This work makes use of observations from the Las Cumbres Observatory network.
 The LCO team is supported by NSF grants AST-2308113 and AST-1911151.
+AJCT acknowledges support from the Spanish Ministry project PID2023-151905OB-I00 and Junta de Andaluc\'ia grant P20\_010168.
+Data were partly collected with the 1.5m telescope at the Observatorio de Sierra Nevada (SNO) operated by the Instituto de Astrof\'isica de Andaluc\'ia (IAA-CSIC).
+Also based on observations made with the 10.4m Gran Telescopio Canarias (GTC), installed at the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrof\'isica de Canarias, on the island of La Palma.

 The detection of the prompt X-ray emission is based on data obtained with Einstein Probe, a space mission supported by the Strategic Priority Program on Space Science of Chinese Academy of Sciences, in collaboration with the European Space Agency, the Max-Planck-Institute for extraterrestrial Physics (Germany), and the Centre National d'Études Spatiales (France).